flashcordon/big-history/Histoire-système-solaire.md

 - Roy Rockwood's series of juvenile interplanetary novels extended thus far in By Spaceship to Saturn (1935), but relatively few Pulp-magazine writers followed suit.
 - In the post-World War Two period, Saturn and its moons were more frequently featured in serious speculative fictions.
 The rings of Saturn play a key part in Isaac Asimov's "The Martian Way" (November 1952 Galaxy) as a source of ice for thirsty Mars, and Asimov returned to the same locale in his juvenile Lucky Starr and the Rings of Saturn (1958)
 -  The ringed planet is visited in the film The Bamboo Saucer (1968; vt Collision Course).
 An offbeat religious cult is engaged in painting the Saturnian "Ring Beta" red in John Varley's "Equinoctial" (in Ascents of Wonder, anth 1977, ed David Gerrold).
-- Elsewhere, Saturn's moon Titan features much more prominently than its parent world.
-Stanley G Weinbaum was the only early pulp writer of any real significance to explore the outer planets, one of the relevant tales being "Flight on Titan" (January 1935 Astounding; vt "A Man, a Maid, and Saturn's Temptation" in Avon Fantasy Reader, anth 1951)
-- Alan E Nourse's Trouble on Titan (1954) is a juvenile novel about Colonization of the satellite, the climactic scenes of Kurt Vonnegut Jr's The Sirens of Titan (1959) take place there, and Titan is the location of huge Alien machines in Ben Bova's As on a Darkling Plain (1972).
-A more fully described Titan colony is featured in Arthur C Clarke's Imperial Earth (1975), and it is the home of the strange lifeform that provides the climax of Gregory Benford's and Gordon Eklund's If the Stars are Gods (fixup 1977).
-- Stephen Baxter's novel of the immense journey from Earth to Saturn's moon is also called Titan (1997), and Ben Bova's later Tales of the Grand Tour sequence visits Saturn and Titan in novels imaginatively titled Saturn (2003) and Titan (2006).
-Titan has been colonized in the film Oblivion (2013)
 - Another moon of Saturn, Iapetus (discovered 1671), is of interest for its possession of a bright and a dark hemisphere: it features in Theodore Sturgeon's "The Comedian's Children" (May 1958 Venture), Arthur C Clarke's 2001: A Space Odyssey (1968) – here under its alternate spelling Japetus – Grant Callin's Saturnalia sequence comprising Saturnalia (1986) and A Lion on Tharthee (1987), and William S Kirby's Iapetus (1993).
 - In the film Interstellar, NASA sends a four astronauts aboard a spacecraft called the Endurance to Saturn in order to enter a wormhole next to the planet in order to find a new habitable planet for the people of Earth.